codedragon/Puppy_career_talk/slides.md

+# Spent a good year flailing

 ## Soul Searching
 * Wanted to code, not sysadmin
 * Introvert, but clearly needed to figure out this networking thing

+## My approach:
+* code, code, code
+* get to know other developers
+* learn nuts and bolts of job hunting in 21st century
+* find support, may be a long haul